FAQ's

 Tracking system

-The organization will provide each participant with a satellite GPS tracker free of charge to monitor your position throughout the event.
+The organization will provide each participant with a Zoleo satellite GPS tracker free of charge to monitor your position throughout the event.

 During the event, a public tracking platform of FFP will be published at our website to allow your friends and family to track your exact location.